 Taking DIY to the extreme.
 Please check with your doctor before attempting this at home.
-And wear proper shoes, for god’s sake.
+And wear proper shoes, for goodness sake.

-Reducing the width of the parking area in my driveway has been a slow-but-steady project since Labor Day weekend, but the end is in sight.
+Reducing the width of the parking area in my driveway was a slow-but-steady project, but the end is in sight.
 Grassy lawn is in my future.
 A better driveway, too.
 Improved curb appeal.
 Hallelujah.

 As I’ve shown before, the driveway needs some work.
-That, and the house looked especially ghet-to last April without the porch railings or new storm door.
+The house looked especially sad last April without the porch railings or new storm door.
 (Mr. Silver Carport in the neighbor’s driveway doesn’t help either.)
-My driveway runs alongside the house but also offers extra parking space in the front yard.
-Room for three extra cars to be exact, meaning I have more asphalt than grass or garden.
+The driveway runs alongside the house but also offers extra parking in the front yard.
+There’s space for three extra cars.
+I have more asphalt than grass or garden.

-No problem, one of my big goals of the summer was to have the driveway fully replaced; a little wrench was thrown in those plans when a team of city surveyors who worked on my street casually mentioned that the road, sidewalks, and driveway aprons were going to be repaired (hopefully) next spring.
-I changed my plans, not wanting to invest in asphalt that would be damaged and replaced (free) so soon.
+No problem, I guess.
+One of my big goals of the summer was to have the driveway fully replaced.
+A wrench hit those plans when a team of city surveyors casually mentioned that the road, sidewalks, and driveway aprons were going to be replaced, disturbing any new work I contracted.
+I changed my plans, not wanting to invest in asphalt that would be damaged so soon.

 What I could do in the interim though, is reduce the size of the driveway overall.
-Which is exactly what I did, and exactly why every muscle is so freaking sore.
+This is exactly what I did, and exactly why every muscle is so freaking sore.

-In sort of the same fashion as when I planted the myrtle, I pried up the asphalt layer piece by piece (I like to compare it to ripping apart a cookie cake).
-The asphalt closest to the house was crumbling and thin and came up reasonably easy, which naturally led me to believe that the whole shebang would be done within a few days of light lifting.
+I found that the most efficient approach was to pry up the asphalt layer piece by piece (I like to compare it to ripping apart a cookie cake).
+The asphalt closest to the house was crumbling and thin and came up easily, which naturally led me to believe that the whole shebang would be done within a few days of light lifting.
 Foreshadowing.

 In one short morning, I had removed a substantial chunk of driveway (and max-ed out the weight limit of the city-provided garbage can, meaning, I couldn’t move it myself anymore).

-Just like with the myrtle-planting project, there was a base of 3-6″ of coarse rock left to clean up.
-The rocks were by far the worst part of the clean-up process last time, so this time I left it up to friends on facebook and randoms on Craigslist to fight it out; afterall, I knew that underlay was valuable, salvageable, and something that pretty much anyone could have used for their own patio base, garden filler, drainage project, or whatnot.
-It was theirs for free… if they wanted to dig it.
+After the top layer was removed, there was a base of 3-6″ of coarse rock left to remove.
+The rocks were by far the worst part of the clean-up process last time, so this time I left it up to friends on Facebook and randoms on Craigslist to fight it out.
+After all, the underlay was valuable, salvageable, and something that pretty much anyone could have used for their own patio base, garden filler, drainage project, or whatnot.
+It was free… to those who were willing to dig it out.

-I was pleasantly surprised by the response, happily allowing a reader of the blog and her family to come remove the rock for her own garden (thanks, Rebecca + fam!).
-I unfortunately wasn’t home to watch them sweat it out, but returned to a cleaned out space that was essentially ready for new soil.
-Which hasn’t been ordered.
-But is on my to-do list for todayyy.
+I was surprised by the response, and happily welcomed a reader of the blog and her family to take the rock for her own garden (thanks, Rebecca + fam!).

 I gave a little foreshadowing earlier on about the ease of asphalt retrieval; the upper part of the driveway crumbled in my hand with minimal effort, as did the apron between the sidewalk and the road, but there was an angry little section about 70 sq. ft. in size that did. not. want. to. be. removed.